Para la aplicación en español haga clic aquí

 - Encourage neighbors and local businesses to “spread the word” about the benefits of trees;

-- Under the supervision of a certified arborist, participate in the planting of 16 trees (four in each Ward) in the fall.
+- Under the supervision of a certified arborist, participate in the planting of 40 trees (8-12 in each Ward) in the spring and fall.

-- With representatives of TD Bank and City officials, help organize and participate in a celebration of the plantings, documenting these events in photos and videos;
+- Help organize and participate in a celebration of the plantings, documenting these events in photos and videos;

 - Contribute to program reporting by documenting program activities and successes (text, photo, and video), compiling program data, and outlining lessons learned, achievements and recommendations.

-* Must be a BIPOC resident of the City of Newburgh, age 19-24.
+* Must be a resident of the City of Newburgh, age 19-25.

 * At least two of the candidates chosen will be native speakers of Spanish or otherwise fluent in Spanish

 * Outgoing personality a must